-The Student Registration Card is a student's personal identification document and should be carried for access to the University premises and its facilities.
+The Student Registration Card is a student's personal identification document and should be used for access to the university premises and its facilities.
+It will be considered invalid once you have completed or terminated your study.

 The Student Card is University property and is not transferable.
 Misuse or falsification of the Card constitutes a major offence, and is subject to disciplinary action.
 The University may, at its discretion, require a student to return his/her Card at any time.